 Bryan loves to share the knowledge he has gleaned from thousands of hours of painting and drawing by teaching private lessons in his home studio.

-Bryan is a juried member of the Pittsburgh Society of Artists (PSA) and Pittsburgh Watercolor Society (PWS).
-He has participated in a number of juried group shows with the PSA and PWS, and he was awarded an honorable mention at the 2022 quick draw competition at Plein air Easton, the largest and most esteemed outdoor painting competition in the United States.
+Bryan has participated in numerous juried exhibitions and was awarded an honorable mention at the 2022 quick draw competition at Plein air Easton, the largest and most esteemed outdoor painting competition in the United States.